nkristek/Smaragd/README.md

 public int MaxValue => MyValues.Max();
 ```
 The name should point to a property implementing `INotifyCollectionChanged`.
 This will then raise a `PropertyChanged` event for the property when the `CollectionChanged` event occurs with one of the given `NotifyCollectionChangedAction`.
-When no actions are provided a `PropertyChanged` event will be risen for every `CollectionChanged` event.
+When no actions are provided a `PropertyChanged` event will be risen for all `CollectionChanged` events.

 ### CommandCanExecuteSource